wangyu09/exkaldi/README.md

 `.chunks`
 return the number of chunks.

+`.chunk`
+return the index of current chunk.

 `.epoch`
-return the value of current epoch.
+return the index of current epoch.

 `.isNewEpoch`
 If finishing iterating all data of current epoch, return True.
 Or return False